NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs.md

 this results in a total health of 0xDC.
 But, when using the character modifier flag of "Health Boost Lv2", the health multiplier will instead be 0xC8.
 This will result in a total health of 0x1B8.

+#### 0x38: **Own SEQ struct**

+  - Contains information about the SEQ, starting offset found at offset 0x5C from the address stored in offset 0x1C

+#### 0x3C: **Opponent SEQ struct**

+  - Contains information about the SEQ, starting offset found at offset 0x5C from the address stored in offset 0x1C

 #### 0x40: **Opponent chr_p**

 Seems to be an opponent chr_p pointer.
 Referenced at dol address 0x800c02c8.